OpenModelica/OpenModelica/usersguide-sphinx/source/omnotebook.rst

 Mathematica Notebooks
 ~~~~~~~~~~~~~~~~~~~~~

-(??
-Reference section )Literate Programming (Knuth 1984) is a form of
+Literate Programming :cite:`Knuth84literateprogramming` is a form of
 programming where programs are integrated with documentation in the same
 document.
-Mathematica notebooks (Wolfram 1997) is one of the first
+Mathematica notebooks :cite:`mathematicbook:third` is one of the first
-WYSIWYG (What-You-See-Is-What-You-Get) systems that support Literate
+|WYSIWYG| systems that support Literate
 Programming.
 Such notebooks are used, e.g., in the MathModelica modeling
 and simulation environment, e.g. see Figure 4 -25below and Chapter 19 in
 :cite:`openmodelica.org:fritzson:2004`.